RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/AWS_CLI/Readme.md

     ]
 }
 ```
-This policy will give our client only the right to start and stop the server by the tag **Key - Admin**, **value - Oleksii**.
+:exclamation: This policy will give our client only the right to start and stop the server by the tag **Key - Admin**, **value - Oleksii**.
 Which will be quite safe, because the client will not have access to the rest of the resources of our infrastructure.

 <img src ='Screenshots/Create_user_4.png'>